Lice and Carpets: Proven Ways to Treat Carpet after Head Lice

 Can lice lay eggs in carpet?

 Fleas lay eggs that fall off and hatch in the carpet.
 Whereas when lice lay eggs, they cement those eggs directly to hair shafts.
 Once lice glue their eggs in place, they will not fall off the hair strand-EVER.
-The only way to remove lice eggs from a hair strand, other than a high-quality lice comb, is by performing a tedious manual removal process known as nitpicking.

 If lice fall off your head, they can lay eggs on carpet.
 But those eggs will never hatch because lice eggs need exact temperatures to hatch.
 On a human, lice lay eggs very close to the scalp, so they have constant heat (similar to a chicken who will sit on their eggs because they need warmth to grow).
 If eggs do not have continuous heat, they will never hatch.